Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Results

 where~$\mathbf{P}_{k-1}$ is a positive definite covariance matrix, $\mathbf{x}$ is a non-negative vector, and~$C>0$ is a constant.
 Then the above problem admits an analytical optimal solution.
 Specifically, the optimal encoding vector is given by

 where~$\mathbf{e}_{\hat{i}}$ denotes the standard basis vector whose $\hat{i}$-th element is one and all other elements are zero. \end{theorem}

 This Theorem establishes that, in the ideal energy-constrained regime, information-optimal encoding necessarily reduces to an adaptive point-wise scanning strategy.
 Importantly, this point-wise structure does not imply a predetermined or fixed scanning order, but instead, varies according to the evolving posterior statistics.
-For the CRB-based objective shown as Eq.~(\ref{eq:obj-CRB}), although a closed-form analytical solution of the optimal encoding is difficult to derive, numerical simulations indicate a consistent structural evolution behavior: the optimal encoding initially appears as a diffuse illumination pattern and gradually concentrates into a localized spot as the number of acquired measurements increases.
+For the CRB-based objective shown as Eq.~(\ref{eq:obj-CRB}), although a closed-form analytical solution of the optimal encoding is difficult to derive, simulation and experimental results indicate a consistent structural evolution behavior: the optimal encoding initially appears as a diffuse illumination pattern and gradually concentrates into a localized spot as the number of acquired measurements increases.